2024-25 Catalog

 INDIGENOUS PEOPLES HEALTH

 The undergraduate minor in Indigenous peoples health will provide students with a basic understanding of the concepts and perspectives needed to work with the Indigenous peoples of the Americas and their communities.
 Through their coursework students will learn about issues such as sovereignty, colonialism, historical trauma, and the connections these concepts play in the health disparities, inequalities, and inequities Indigenous peoples face today.
 Students will also learn the basics of developing and implementing health programs with Indigenous peoples and their communities.
-The student will develop the minor focus and progression in consultation with the Indigenous peoples health minor adviser.

 Core courses